Rossen Milanov, Music Director

 Next Event:

 One Renaissance cassone panel, the Triumph of Venus, from around 1500 (fig. 1) shows this well.
 Aphrodite’s Roman cognate, Venus, is enthroned atop her triumphal car dressed in dawn-sky blue.
-She offers her girdle to a forbidding attendant who then further binds the humbled Cupid kneeling at her feet.
+She offers her girdle to a forbidding attendant who further binds the humbled Cupid kneeling at her feet.
 The subject teaches how sanctioned marriage tranquilizes lust and directs passion toward its proper end: lawful and generative union that brings honor to the family and the city.

 Fig. 1: The Triumph of Venus, style of Francesco Granacci (Italian, 1469-1543), ca. 1500.
 Tempera and oil on wood panel.
 The Walters Art Museum.